-To address the challenges of direct push or pull, we must handle potential contention.
-Our method, \textbf{\ourname}, exploits the two directions of data flow: \textbf{\textit{push}}, where (the context of) a task is sent to the machine(s) storing its required data chunks, and \textbf{\textit{pull}}, where data chunks are fetched to the machine where the task resides.
-Such bidirectional strategies (referred to as \textbf{\textit{distributed push-pull}}) are rarely emphasized in prior work.
-Only a few prior works demonstrate that this strategy can significantly improve load balance, but they are limited to PIM settings~\cite{kang2022pimtreevldb,kang2023pimtrie,zhao2025optimal} and rely on an extremely powerful centralized coordinator (the host CPU).
-Our goal is to develop a more widely applicable push-pull technique that does not require a centralized coordinator.
+Its key idea is to judiciously \textit{exploit both directions} of flow: \textbf{\textit{push}}, where a task context is sent to the machine storing its required data chunk, and \textbf{\textit{pull}}, where the data chunk is fetched to the machine where the task resides.
+Such bidirectional strategies (referred to as \textbf{\textit{distributed push-pull}}) are rarely emphasized in prior work, which typically adopts only one direction~\cite{vora2014aspire,li2020pegasus,gog2016firmament,fan2011small,murray2013naiad,jelasity2005gossip,vadhiyar2000automatically,rai2018load,tardieu2014glb,beltran2022ompss2cluster,montesano2024spatial}.
+Only a few prior works show that this strategy can significantly improve load balance, but they are limited to PIM settings~\cite{kang2022pimtreevldb,kang2023pimtrie,zhao2025optimal,zhao2026pimzd,kang2025pim,kang2026nonclairvoyant}, relying on an extremely powerful centralized coordinator. \ourname proposes a more widely applicable push-pull scheduling for distributed systems (\S\ref{subsubsec:dist_push_pull}) that does not require a powerful centralized coordinator.

-Ideally, when contention information is available on any machine on the fly, distributed push-pull merges redundant information on one side (task/data) and dynamically chooses the flow direction toward the contended end.
-This dynamic decision should balance load with low communication.

-\myparagraph{Orchestration Algorithm} \ourname unifies information collection and push within a single substage, where the task locations for pull are also decided.
-Bounded-size messages are enabled for dynamic decisions, even when machines lack direct visibility into remote states.
-Its main algorithm to enable load-balanced task-data orchestration consists of the following four substages in each stage: